Hor Awibre: Shaft Tomb

-At Dahshur, the Shaft-tomb of Hor is located inside the Pyramid Complex of Amenemhat III, reusing and expanding a shaft-tomb originally made for a member of the royal court of Amenemhat III.
-Ten such shaft-tombs were located north of the pyramid, where Hor occupies the first and Nubhotepti-Khered the second.
+At Dahshur, the Shaft-tomb of Hor Awibre is located inside the Pyramid Complex of Amenemhat III, reusing and expanding a shaft-tomb originally made for a member of the royal court of Amenemhat III.
+Ten such shaft-tombs were located north of the pyramid, where Hor Awibre occupies the first and Nubhotepti-Khered the second.
 His tomb was found nearly intact in 1894 by Jacques de Morgan working in collaboration with Georges Legrain and Gustave Jequier.
 It was nothing more than a shaft built on the north-east corner of the pyramid of the 12th Dynasty pharaoh Amenemhat III.
-The tomb was originally made for a member of Amenemhat's court and was later enlarged for Hor, with the addition of a stone burial chamber and antechamber.
+The tomb was originally made for a member of Amenemhat's court and was later enlarged for Hor Awibre, with the addition of a stone burial chamber and antechamber.

-Next to the burial of Hor was found the totally undisturbed tomb of the 'king's daughter' Nubhetepti-khered.
-She was likely a daughter of Hor or otherwise a daughter of Amenemhat III.
+Next to the burial of Hor Awibre was found the totally undisturbed tomb of the 'king's daughter' Nubhetepti-khered.
+She was likely a daughter of Hor Awibre or otherwise a daughter of Amenemhat III.